Top 26 small business ideas to get started for Students in 2022

 Unlike many other ideas, you must consider shipping and inventory management.
 Still, you can start simply by ordering or with a small batch until you generate consistent sales.

-Many creators on Shopify started with a home business idea, selling on Etsy or eBay or to friends and family through word of mouth.
-They became full-time small business owners after establishing a business demand—for their products.
+Many Shopify creators started with a home business idea, selling on Etsy or eBay or to friends and family through word of mouth.
+They became full-time small business owners after establishing a business demand for their products.

 Just be aware of the regulations in your product category, especially for anything customers will eat, inhale, or put on their skin.